n3a9/vera/readme.md

-# Vera
+# Vera.fy

-An artificial intelligence system to determine if a given statement is true or false.
+An artificial intelligence system that determines whether a given statement is true or false

+verafy.herokuapp.com